 - Your intended commencement speech on a word document.
 The speech must be no longer than 3 spoken minutes in length.
 Each page of the document should be numbered, but no name or other identifying information should be recognizable in this document.

 - If you email your application and documents you need to put in the subject line LastnameFirstnameSpeech and send to Ann Giarratano (email@example.com)

 - Please note that student applicants for this process must have a minimum cumulative GPA of 3.0.

 - A confirmation reply will be sent to you once your complete application has been received.

 - An Executive Committee will review all applications and select students for auditions.
 Those students who are selected will present their speech to a selection committee composed of staff, faculty and students.
 You must be available for auditions during the day on Thursday, March 14 and/or Friday, March 15, 2019 (exact time to be determined).The committee will then choose one - two speeches for presentation at Commencement.

-- If you are selected, you must commit to meeting with the speaker coach for a minimum of 2 hours between April 1 and April 5, 2019. (made this earlier so if they don’t complete they have time to connect with coach)
+- If you are selected, you must commit to meeting with the speaker coach for a minimum of 2 hours between April 1 and April 5, 2019.

 - Be available for final rehearsal on Wednesday, April 24 or Monday April 29, 2019 (These are reading days).